Often as I have visited the ruins of Ephesus,

 Library of Celsus

 The Austrian Archaeological Institute began excavations at Ephesus in 1895 and most of the monuments of the town have been uncovered and restored by Austrian archaeologists.
-Some of their findings were donated by Sultan Abdul Hamit II to Emperor Franz Joseph II.
-They are now on display at the Ephesos Museum of Vienna.
-In 1910 at the request of the Turkish government Austrian archaeologists dismantled the fountain and reconstructed the Library, a course of action which if followed in Rome would lead to pulling down Acqua Paola to rebuild Tempio di Minerva.
+Some of their findings were donated by Sultan Abdul Hamit II to Emperor Franz Joseph I. They are now on display at the Ephesos Museum of Vienna.
+In 1910 at the request of the Turkish government Austrian archaeologists dismantled the fountain and reconstructed the Library.

 20,000,000 Turkish Liras Banknote issued in 2001 showing the Library of Celsus and the Temple to Hadrian